-Sign, Voice, & Tactile Interpreting: There will be American Sign Language (ASL) interpreter(s) present during each of the plenary and breakout sessions.
-Please do not block the view of the interpreter, especially if audio-visual aids are in use.
-Lights should not be lowered to a degree that would interfere with sign interpretation or lip reading.
+ASL Interpreting and CLT Services: English and American Sign Language (ASL) are the languages of the Conference.
+There will be ASL interpreters and Cued Language Transliterators present in each of the plenary sessions and many of the breakout sessions.
+Please do not block the view of the interpreter or transliterator, especially if audio-visual aids are in use.
+Lights should not be lowered to a degree that would interfere with ASL interpreterting, cued language transliteration, or lip reading.
 If there are individuals who are deaf/blind or have low-vision, make sure that they have priority seating in front of the presenter.
-During discussion periods, be sure the interpreter can hear you and keep up with you (this is important for both presenters and also participants asking questions or commenting).
-Please be aware that some people may have great difficulty understanding what you are saying, particularly when there is competing background noise, and that some concepts/terms used in the academic language may be unfamiliar to interpreters.
-Whether you are a member of the audience or are communicating with someone using an interpreter, give your attention to the person using the interpreter, not to the interpreter.
+During discussion periods, be sure the interpreter or transliterator can hear and keep up with you (this is important for both presenters and also participants asking questions or commenting).
+Note that some people may have difficulty understanding what you are saying, particularly when there is competing background noise, and that some concepts/terms used in the academic language may be unfamiliar to the interpreter or transliterator.
+Whether you are a member of the audience or are communicating with someone using an interpreter or transliterator, give your attention to the person using the interpreter or transliterator and not to the interpreter or transliterator.

-Remember, if you are a session presenter: In order to facilitate the work of interpreters and facilitators and for other logistical purposes all session presenters must upload their presentation and handouts to the online system by February 10, 2017.
+Remember, if you are a presenter: To facilitate the work of interpreters, transliterators, and facilitators and for other logistical purposes all presenters must upload their presentation and handouts to the on line system by March 1, 2022.

-Audio Equipment: All session presenters must use the microphone provided so that the captioner can transcribe the presentation in real time.
-Using the microphone makes it possible for our offsite captioners to hear and transcribe the presentation and session dialogue.
+Audio Equipment: All session presenters must use the microphone so that real time captions can be provided.
+Using the microphone makes it possible for our off-site captioners to hear and transcribe the presentation and session dialogue.
 Microphones also make it easier for presenters to be heard by all participants.
 Please speak clearly into the microphone.
-Enunciate clearly, especially with proper nouns that may be unfamiliar to the audience, captioner, or ASL interpreter.
+Enunciate clearly, especially with proper nouns that may be unfamiliar to the audience, captioners, CLTs, or ASL interpreters.

-Discussions: All speakers should state their names in discussions, whether speaking as a session presenter or from the audience.
-Please be patient and be prepared to be handed a microphone and/or have your session moderator ask you to pause to ensure that ASL interpretation and captioning is set so your question or comment will be available to everyone.
+Discussions: Everybody should state their names during discussions, whether speaking as a presenter or from the audience.
+Please be patient and be prepared to be handed a microphone and/or have your session moderator ask you to pause to ensure that ASL interpretation, cued language transliteration, and captioning are set so your question or comment will be available to everyone.

-We appreciate your efforts in ensuring that everyone can have a great EHDI Meeting experience.
-If you need accommodations for your presentation(s) or have any questions or concerns please contact Casey Judd, Casey.Judd@conferencedirect.com, (435) 213-9454, no later than January 20, 2017.
+We appreciate your efforts in ensuring that everyone can have a great EHDI Conference experience.
+If you need accommodations for your presentation(s) or have any questions or concerns please contact Casey Judd, Casey_Judd@conferencedirect.com, (435) 213-9454, no later than February 1, 2022.